PatOConnor43/PatOConnor43.github.io/content/snowman-experience.md

 You're right!

 I like Postman, I really do. _But_ I also really like the terminal.
 Writing up a little bash script so I can continuously iterate on and examine the output of a request is how I like to work.
 So, we're at a bit of a crossroads.
-Do I use Postman because my team and I can centralize variables and knowledge, _OR_ do I continue to use curl without taking advatage of consistent environment variables?
+Do I use Postman because my team and I can centralize variables and knowledge, _OR_ do I continue to use curl without taking advantage of consistent environment variables?

 TRICK QUESTION!
 LET'S DO BOTH!